Suárez

 Suárez is a common Spanish surname of Germanic origin, of which Juárez is an alternative form.
 It is widely spread throughout Latin America as a consequence of colonization.
 In origin it is a patronymic meaning "son of Suero" or "son of Soeiro".
 It may be derived from the Latin name Suerius, meaning "swineherd", in turn related to the Visigothic "surhari".
-The surname originates to the province of Asturias in northwest Spain.
+The surname originates from the province of Asturias in northwest Spain.
 This surname is most commonly found in Mexico, Spain, Cuba, and Argentina.